ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

     * in particular, add ``redirect`` for the removed module utils and documentation fragments if applicable
   * remove ``removal_version`` from there
   * remove related entries from ``tests/sanity/ignore.txt`` files if exist

-According to the above, you need to create at least three PRs as follows:
+* remove requirements that are no longer required in ``tests/unit/requirements.txt`` According to the above, you need to create at least three PRs as follows:

 #.
 Create a PR against the target collection to copy the content.